Best Places to visit in Delhi in Summers

 You may also like: 30 Best Museums in Delhi

 The first garden tomb of the Indian subcontinent, Humayun's tomb houses the mortal remains of the second Mughal emperor Humayun.
 Located in the eastern part of Delhi opposite Nizamuddin Dargah, the mausoleum is inspired by Persian architecture.
 The monument complex has a series of tombs that leads to the main monument.
-It also has a walled garden within its enclosure.
+It also has a walled garden within its enclosure and it is one of the best things to do in Delhi in summers.

 Entry fee: The tomb remains open for tourist on all days of the week from dawn to dusk.